 (b) Application to Pay Filing Fee in Installments.
-If the debtor is unable to pay the filing fee except in installments, the debtor must file an Application for Individuals to Pay the Filing Fees in Installments (Local BankrupteyOfficial Form 3B 103A) and tender payment of the initial installment with the voluntary petition.
+If the debtor is unable to pay the filing fee except in installments, the debtor must file an Application to Pay Filing Fees in Installments (Local Bankruptcy Form 3) and tender payment of the initial installment with the voluntary petition.

 (1) The initial installment payment for individual chapter 7, 12 or 13 cases shall be \$100.
 The initial installment payment for individual chapter 11 cases shall be \$350.
-The initial installment is due with the voluntary petition.